 Nathan Goff Jr. hired architect Harrison Albright to design the Waldo Hotel in 1901, and when the Waldo opened in 1904 it was one of the most luxurious hotels in West Virginia.
 The Waldo Hotel was named after Nathan Goff Jr.’s father, whose home sits beside the hotel.
 The Waldo was built with the intent to entertain prominent guests in Clarksburg, and became the hub of social and political life.
-The Waldo Hotel currently sits vacant and is at risk of being condemned, however there are efforts being made to preserve and eventually restore the hotel.
+After serving as a hotel for many decades, the Waldo was converted into dormitories for Salem College and later, apartments.
+The building currently sits vacant and is uninhabitable.
+Debate over whether the hotel should be restored or demolished is a common topic in Clarksburg, and the building’s future is uncertain.

 Backstory and Context